TheOdinProject/curriculum/nodeJS/express/introduction_to_express.md

 <div class="lesson-content__panel" markdown="1">

+1. Spend a few minutes exploring the [Express documentation](https://expressjs.com/en/4x/api.html) to get a feel for things.
+We will be referencing a lot of content from the docs in the coming lessons.
 1. Go back to your [Basic Informational Site project](https://www.theodinproject.com/lessons/nodejs-basic-informational-site), install Express and rewrite the project using it!
 You should be able to do most of this with just a few `app.get()`s.

 </div>